-*This is a copy of the Waikiki Beach Stays Monthly Mailer (sent out 11 Jan 2023).
+*This is a copy of the Waikīkī Beach Stays monthly mailer (sent out 11 Jan 2023).
 Click here to subscribe for future editions.

-Hauoli Makahiki Hou (Happy New Year), we hope your 2023 is off to a flying start.
+Hauʻoli Makahiki Hou (Happy New Year), we hope your 2023 is off to a flying start.

-Today is an exciting day in Waikiki, we’ve finally got ourselves a grocery store!
+Today is an exciting day in Waikīkī, we’ve finally got ourselves a grocery store!

 Waikiki Market

-Waikiki Market has opened on the 2nd floor of Lilia Waikiki building on the corner of Kuhio Avenue and Kanekapolei Street (it replaces the old Food Pantry).
+Waikiki Market has opened on the 2nd floor of Lilia Waikiki building on the corner of Kūhiō Avenue and Kānekapōlei Street (it replaces the old Food Pantry).

 We had a look this afternoon and must say, it’s sensational.
 There are aisles upon aisles of supermarket items, everything a vacationer could ever need or want.